preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/index.rst

 .. image:: omnia-feed-view-settings-tabs-new-link.png

 Link tabs can for example be used as a shortcut to other applications (time report, HR system, etc).
 Embedded Link is most often used to show the home page of an Omnia intranet, but it can also be used to show some specific Omnia functionality that is not actually a part of Omnia Feed.
-Two examples are displayingg the My Links list or the My Tasks list.
+Two examples are displaying the My Links list or the My Tasks list.
 If used for that purpose, just rememeber that this is just a link.
-Omnia notifications (for tasks, documents or similar) can not be displayed in Omnia Feed.
+Omnia notifications (for tasks, documents or more) can not be displayed in Omnia Feed.

 For Query you can set the following: